Jane Martin (squash player)

+Biography

 Martin reached a career-high world ranking of World No. 11 in January 1998.
 Martin won a silver medal at the 1998 Women's World Team Squash Championships and is an eleven times winner of the Northumbria SRA County Championship.

 Martin represented England in the women's doubles event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

+Martin won three consecutive gold medals for the England women's national squash team at the European Squash Team Championships from 1996 to 1998.